FluffySnowman/linux-cheat-sheet/README.md

 - `cntl+r` to search for a command used in the past
 - `cntl+a` to go  to the start of the line of the command
 - `cntl+e` to go to the end of the line of the command
+- `cntl+left arrow key` OR `cntl+right arrow key` to go left and right of letter bunches.
+Skipping all characters except spaces. basically to go from the end of a command to the start of the command in one keybind

 ### Bash Command Control